WHEN:

 We will always respect the wishes of our membership, whose financial support feeds our hounds and makes our sport possible.

 In general, our pack is bred to find, chase, and den (or tree) quarry.
-They are not aggressive killers, nor frankly a very efficient way of ridding the country of vermin.
+They are not aggressive killers, nor a very efficient way of ridding the country of vermin.